BrokerGPT2025/BrokerGPT/memory-bank/README.md

 ## For Developers and AI Coding Assistants

-See memory-bank for system prompts and app .md files
+See memory-bank/ for .md files